 · Go to Menus > Manage > Add New Menu page.

-· Select Menu Manager from the left column and then click the New toolbar button.
+· Select Menu Manager and click the New toolbar button.

-After that, you will be required to fill in the Title, Menu Type and Description information of the menu.
+After that, you will be required to input the Title, Menu Type and Description information of the menu.

 There are two toolbar buttons you can click to finish and save your operations–Save and Save & Close.
 The difference is, the latter will return you to the previous page of Menu Manager.
 Once the menu is saved and closed, it displays in Menus list.